DSACMS/ospo-guide/content/growing/how-to-work-at-dsac.md

 ## DSAC Engineering Handbook

-This handbook serves as a guide for DSAC engineers, providing resources on CMS’ technology ecosystem, tools, and processes across DSAC and CMS teams.
+This handbook serves as a guide for DSAC engineers, providing resources on CMS’ technology ecosystem, tools, and processes across DSAC and CMS teams!
 We crafted this document with an underlying goal: what does every DSAC engineer need to know to successfully work with technology at CMS?

 Last updated: Feb 5, 2026